Thursday, March 4, 2010

 “This is a very bad message for teenagers especially, who idolise certain actors or sports stars.
 It gives out the message that if you’re famous and you do something wrong - nobody can touch you,” says Roghy.

-Reshel Shah, production assistant at D-Seven Motion Pictures in Dubai and co-ordinator of The Scene Club (
+Reshel Shah, production assistant at D-Seven Motion Pictures in Dubai and co-ordinator of The Scene Club (www.thesceneclub.com) feels that everybody, despite fame, should be questioned for their actions.

 But she admits that the reality is big businesses, especially in places like Hollywood, only care about making money - not what might be ethically right or wrong.